 Summer, more so than any other season, is a time in which your choice of footwear proves paramount to the success of your outfit.
 Of course, sneakers will suffice in most cases, and they do deserve a spot in your warm-weather rotation.
 However, wearing them day after day isn’t just a fashion faux pas; it also comes with a host of unwanted compromises.
 Because let’s face it: whether you’re hitting the beach or heading into the office, you’re going to want something a bit more appropriate for the environment.
 In the case of the former, those crusty old kicks will be spilling sand everywhere for weeks on end.
 And when it comes to the latter, chances are pretty good that your workplace doesn’t want “casual Fridays” becoming an everyday occurrence.

 Thankfully, the market for summer shoes is always growing, meaning there’s bound to be something out there that jives with your signature style whilst providing you with an option fit for the occasion.
 And while it would be a daunting task to sort through everything for yourself, the good news is that you don’t have to go it alone.
 On the contrary, as we’ve put together this handy guide to give you a cross-section of what the industry has to offer.
 So, no matter if you’re looking for some slick adidas slides, a pair of suave Scarosso espadrilles, or even some classy Common Projects sneakers, rest assured that our guide has you covered.
-Having looked high and low for the best summer shoes you can buy, here are 15 options that we believe to be the cream of the crop.
+Having looked high and low for the best summer shoes you can buy, here are a handful that we believe to be the cream of the crop.

 Adidas Adilette Slides